 In Johansen’s trilogy the past, present and future have always been explicitly linked, despite the origin of those links remaining a mystery for much of the first two books.
 Fate’s climax rewardingly provides plenty of answers but, in doing so, there’s a strange shift in tone that doesn’t always work in the book’s favour.
 The Game of Thrones style epic frequently segues into a vampire horror that then paves the way for a cautionary butterfly effect tale.
 It just about works, due to Johansen’s vivid and confident writing, but as the novel’s denouement nears, the author seems to jump ship – going with what feels like the easiest and most convenient way of concluding the story.
 And it’s not a satisfying one.

 Johansen has never been a writer to go with an easy option.
 Her characters are flawed and they make horrible, life-ruining mistakes.
 The world Kelsea and her people live in is built on their ancestor’s blunders and they suffer because of it.
 Here, the readers suffer because of an ending that neatly wraps up the tale without giving any of the characters – least of all Kelsea – any real closure.
 As a result, The Fate of the Tearling ends with not a feeling of fulfilment, but one that demands a fourth book (which I’d never object to).
 This disappointing ending is all the worse because the rest of the book is so fantastic.
 The characters deserved more.
 We readers deserved more.
-And, as a fan of these books, it’s tough to admit that.Even with an unsatisfying end, The Fate of the Tearling still manages to be one of the best fantasy reads of 2016.
-It’s engaging and fast-paced, filled with danger and adventure, and it’s always fun to be with Kelsea and her Queen’s Guard (particularly Pen and the Mace, who always warrant a mention), even if they fall somewhat by the wayside to allow the characters in the past timeline to breathe.
+And, as a fan of these books, it’s tough to admit that.Even with an unsatisfying end, The Fate of the Tearling is still an engaging and fast-paced novel, filled with danger and adventure.
+It’s always fun to be with Kelsea and her Queen’s Guard (particularly Pen and the Mace, who always warrant a mention), even if they fall somewhat by the wayside to allow the characters in the past timeline to breathe.
 Johansen also has a talent for making villainous characters loveable; the Red Queen for example, so wonderfully wicked in the past two books, draws nothing but empathy here.
 And Row Finn, despite being the ultimate evil, maintains that glimmer of delightfully boyish mischievousness that draws the reader to him as much as it does the characters in the book.

 After three decent-sized novels, it still feels too soon to turn the last page of Erika Johansen’s captivating trilogy.
 She’s not afraid of tackling weighty issues like religion, utopian thinking, monocracy, violence and corruption, and it’s that fearlessness that makes these books so compelling.
 The Fate of the Tearling concludes what has become a must-read, must-revisit series for all fantasy lovers – even if it doesn’t deliver the conclusion every reader wants.